surajb08/kapi/README.md

 It lets you query, inspect, and manipulate Kubernetes objects with a fraction of the code you would need using the official library, TF/Pulumi, or `kubectl X | jq Y`.

-K8Kat is obviously not not exhaustive - that's what the official lib is for - but it should help DRY things up and hopefully encourage you to grab your cluster by the horns (see Motivation).
+K8Kat is far from exhaustive - that's what the official lib is for - but it should help DRY things up and hopefully encourage you to grab your cluster by the horns (see Motivation).

+Playing with Deployments
 ## TLDR
 ```python
 alpha_deps = K8Kat.deps().ns("default", "nectar").lbs_inc_any(v='alpha',alpha=True)

 for dep in alpha_deps: